To view and configure common Site settings in the RAS Console, navigate to Farm > <Site> > Settings.

 You can also set the log level for an individual server by navigating to the page where servers of that type are listed (e.g. RD Session hosts, Gateways, etc) and clicking Tasks (or right-click) > Troubleshooting > Logging.
 The context menu that opens has the same Configure, Retrieve, and Clear options as described above.
 The Log Level column in the server list indicates the currently set level.

-The URL redirection tab allows you to specify URLs that will not be redirected when the Allow Client URL/Mail redirection option is enabled for an RD Session Host, VDI provider, or Remote PC (Agent Settings tab in the corresponding server properties).
+The URL redirection tab allows you to create redirection rules that specify URLs which will be redirected when the Allow Client URL/Mail redirection option is enabled for an RD Session Host, virtual machine, or Remote PC (Agent Settings tab in the corresponding server properties).
+You can also deny redirection of specific URLs.
+A URL either will be opened on the client side if redirection is allowed or on the remote session host if redirection is denied.